 How to Reach Assisi:

 Assisi is only an hour from Perugia and is connected by bus from all major towns of Umbria.
-Assisi’s train station is at the foot of the hill in the town of Santa Maria degli Angeli.
+Assisi’s train station is called Santa Maria degli Angeli.
 It takes 8-10 minutes to reach to Assisi from there.
 Thankfully buses are easily available.

-Orvieto is famous for the Orvieto Classico wine, ceramics and its Duomo (the main cathedral).
-The town has the Torre del Moro-a 47 meter high clock tower with exceptional views of the countryside.
-Climb 236 steps to the tower and and see little hamlets and villages down south.
-It was worth the EUR 2.8!!
+Orvieto is famous for the Orvieto Classico wine, Etruscan tombs, colorful ceramics and its jaw dropping Duomo (the main cathedral).
+The town’s tower called Torre del Moro is a 47 meter high clock tower with exceptional views of the countryside.
+Don’t miss climbing 236 steps to the tower to see little hamlets and villages of Umbria.
+It was worth the EUR 3!! (check current prices)